matyb/byvalue-sort/README.md

 Equivalent functionality to SQL's ORDER BY, and GROUP BY, but for java.
 This isn't very performant, if you want that - use a database.

-Here's the equivalent of SQL's order by, but in a jvm exclusively:
+Here's the equivalent of SQL's order by, but in a jvm exclusively.
+First - what order by would be like in sql if you were just querying:

 ```sql
 -- what you would do if have a db available